SSIEK-unimelb/comp30019-proj/GDD.md

   <img src="Images/GameMechanics/RuleSpeed.png" width="600">
 </p>

-* Lantern: Illuminates dark areas, limited burning time, occasionally flickers or dims.
+* Lantern: Illuminates dark areas but has limited burning time.
 Needed to find certain useful items like keys and maps in dark rooms.

 * Puzzle Mechanics:
     * Sacrifice circles - function like pressure plates for the enemy bodies, where the body activates some kind of event.
-    * Bear trap - traps the player when stepped on, but can also be used to trap enemies if you trick them into walking on it!
     * Navigation - maps on each floor that inform the player about the layout of each area including alternate paths.

 ### Interactive Objects